HVML/purring-cat/README.md

    the benefits of this technology.
 2. These technologies implement data-based conditions and loop flow control by introducing virtual attributes such as `v-if`, `v-else`, and `v-for`.
-However, this method brings a sharp drop in code readability, and a drop in code readability brings drop of code maintainability.
-Below is an example of Vue.js:
+However, this method brings a sharp drop in code readability, which in turn brings drop of code maintainability.
+Below is an example in Vue.js:

 ```html
 <div v-if="Math.random() > 0.5">